OPS-Suvo/IDM/README.md

 Internet Download Manager v6.40 Build 2 Full Version 2022

-Next Build Are Working And No Any Release Date To Querise Waiting For Better Option..!
+There Is No Time No Time Limit For When The Next Update Will Come.
+Wait a Few Days at This Point And Wait For Next Announcement Thank You.

-Take Care Your Health or Your Family ❤️
+Take Care Your Health or Your Family. ❤️❤️❤️❤️❤️